-- Taunt enemies ("Your mother was a hamster, and your father smelt of elderberries!”): contest vs. highest enemy Charisma(Leadership) or Wisdom (NPC choice).
-This check has disadvantage if you don’t speak the same language or the taunted can’t otherwise hear and understand you.
+- Taunt enemies that can see or hear you ("Your mother was a hamster, and your father smelt of elderberries!”): contest vs. highest enemy Charisma(Leadership) or Wisdom (NPC choice).
+This check has disadvantage if you don’t speak the same language as the taunted or they can’t both see and hear you.
+This counts as your action for the round.
 Success of this action results in initiative penalty on the next round equal to the taunter’s leadership proficiency modifier.

 2. Existing Skills